M130 Law in Practice

-LLB Law in Practice is a four year programme: students study the first two years at Queen Mary University of London; the third year is spent on a paid internship with a legal practitioner, returning to QMUL for the final year of study.
+LLB Law in Practice is a four-year programme: students study the first two years at Queen Mary University of London; the third year is spent on a paid internship with a legal practitioner, returning to Queen Mary for the final year of study.

 This Qualifying Law Degree covers all the core modules needed to satisfy professional requirements for the foundations of legal knowledge and skills in England and Wales and some other jurisdictions.
-The third year of the programme is spent pursuing a legal internship with a legal employerand these employers are Reed Smith LLP, Bryan Cave Leighton Paisner LLP, Mishcon de Reya LLP, Paul Hastings LLP and Reed Smith LLP.
+The third year of the programme is spent pursuing a legal internship with a legal employer and these employers are Bindmans LLP, Bryan Cave Leighton Paisner LLP, Mishcon de Reya LLP, Paul Hastings LLP and Reed Smith LLP.

-You should apply directly through UCAS onto any LLB programme and you will have the opportunity to make an internal application for the Year in Practice at the end of your first year of study or your second year of study (the different law firms have different timelines for application).
+You should apply directly through UCAS onto any LLB programme and you will have the opportunity to make an application for the Year in Practice at the end of either your first year of study or your second year of study (the different law firms have different timelines for application).

-The Law in Practice degree is available for up to 10 Queen Mary undergraduate law students each year.
-The first cohort completed the placement year in 2016-17.
+The Law in Practice degree is available for up to approximately 10 Queen Mary undergraduate law students each year.
 Many of the students who have completed the placement year to date have been offered (and accepted) training contracts with the relevant employer.
-Decisions are made based on application, first year grades and attendance.
+Decisions are made based on an application, academic grades and attendance.
 Shortlisted candidates are then interviewed by the law firm.

 The placement is during the third year of the four-year programme.
 You will be required to keep a weekly reflective journal, which will be maintained as a portfolio throughout the year and presented at the end of the internship.
 You will be assessed on a pass/fail basis and the placement year is a 120-credit module.
 This module does not count towards the degree classification.